Ogunleye-oluwaseun/Sales-Funnel-/README.md

 how long conversion takes and what the funnel is worth in the revenue.

 ## Dataset
-The dataset (user_events.csv) contains user-level event logs with the following fields:
+The dataset contains user-level event logs with the following fields:
 | Column | Description |
 |---|---|
 | event_id | Unique identifier for each event |